Cosmo-Tech/azure-platform-deployment-tools/How-to guides/Resize an AKS node pool.md

 **Cordon and drain the nodes**

-List all the nodes of the cluster, in order to identify which nodes to delete.
+List all the nodes of the cluster, in order to identify which nodes to cordon and drain.
 ```bash
 # Connect to AKS context
 kubectl get nodes
 ```

-Cordon each node of your node pool in order to prevent new pods to get deployed on it.
+Cordon each node of the pool you want to remove in order to prevent new pods to get deployed on it.
 ```bash
 # Connect to AKS context
 kubectl cordon "<node_name>"
 ```

-Drain each node of your node pool in order to remove all pods running.
+Drain each node of the pool you want to remove in order to remove all pods running.
 ```bash
 # Connect to AKS context
 kubectl drain "<node_name>" --ignore-daemonsets --delete-emptydir-data